Howdy, hangers-on and hopefuls! It’s been awhile, but I’m still kicking over here. How about you? Here’s a new track I just finished.

 In “Life in Wartime” (1979), the desperate voice of Dada is set to music.
 Byrne sings, “This ain’t no party, this ain’t no disco, this ain’t no fooling around.”
 Where Magritte famously set up the surreal opposition of image and description in his “The Treachery of Images”, stating that what was illustrated was, in fact, not that which was illustrated (“This is not a pipe”),

 the Talking Heads similar statement, paraphrased “This is not a disco”, moved from a surrealist transgression of the order of signs and language to engagement with the dadaist dilemma: what does one do if there are no laws anymore?
 How does one exist in the state of emergency and exception “during wartime” when all law has been suspended?
 The video linked to above is from a live concert recording, itself repudiating proof that there was a party, that there was, so to speak, a disco.
 The effect produced by these statements is the same as that produced by Magritte’s painting, but with an edge.
 It made reference to the fact that everything seemed to be coming apart at the seams.
-New York in ’79 was in shambles and the banking system seemed as though it was on the edge of collapse.
+New York in ’79 was in shambles and the banking system seemed as though it was on the edge of collapse as it starved major cities of cash.
 The country was still staggering after the real and moral defeat in Vietnam.
 The empty energy of hippie consumer hedonism had been overtaken in the culture, where any energy was still boiling, with its only possible progeny: anger and addiction.
 The song sets this problem for the viewer and listener: How does one acknowledge one’s fundamentally precarious position in a society that has gone off the rails while the trappings of celebration-as-usual march, undead, wildly on?
 The time was ripe for the contradictions this song manifested in 1979, but lamentably the song is even more relevant to our present moment than it was to its own.

 The dadaist meets terror with an exacerbation of the same, an amplification that hopes to widen and make apparent the fissures of contradiction immanent in the organization of society.
 In this bizarre year 2015, 36 years after “Life During Wartime” was released on Fear of Music (Sire), a video of the band (still, obscenely, young) playing with abandon can be called up instantaneously from any device with a screen and access to the internet to provide an escapist shot of nostalgia or enjoyment.
 Meanwhile, one alternately reads news of the latest Joseph Heller-esque escapade of our military, our propagandists on the pre-campaign trail, or our spiteful fellow citizens while absentmindedly scrolling through pictures of celebrity cats.
 The song’s references to the Mudd Club and C.B.G.B. (“This ain’t no Mudd Club, no C.B.G.B., I ain’t got time for that now”) are now true in every respect; the venerable punk venue C.B.G.B., present at the level of reference and memory in the lyrics, in a reversal of its aura now houses high-end shopping on a former skid row.
 In the intervening years the song has become more true.
 The fissures have widened.
 It is more than not C.B.G.B.
 It is its own antithesis, a negation or forgetting of itself.